Why You Should Throw Out Your Polyester (And What To Replace It With)

 Polyester has become so common because it’s 1) cheap to mass produce and 2) doesn’t require a whole lot of skill to work with.
 Fast fashion brands that pump out a hundred new styles every month can keep costs low and forgo actual craftsmanship when all their merchandise is just glorified plastic.

 Even if you don't get itchy skin or shortness of breath as a result of wearing polyester, you’re not getting off easily.
 Polyester releases microplastics – small particles resulting from the degradation of plastics.
-Microplastics can shed from your clothes as a result of washing them, sweating in them, or just wearing them for any period of time.
+Microplastics can be shed from your clothes as a result of washing them, sweating in them, or just wearing them for any period of time.
 The health effects of microplastics are still being studied, but they look pretty grim, with heart attacks and oxidative stress being linked to exposure to these tiny particles.

 Of course, health diagnoses are often multifaceted.
 Pre-existing conditions, genetics, etc. play a role in how external factors affect our health.
 But when analyzing the downsides of polyester alongside its convenience, it’s hard to make an argument for why convenience should triumph.